mojaloop/control-center-util/README.md

 - aws cli
 - necessary pip modules and ansible collections

-The `cc-util` directory is copied to the container, destination being `/iac-run-dir` in the workflow that builds an image.
+The `cc-util` directory is copied into the container, with `/iac-run-dir` as the destination in the image build workflow.

 ### Dependencies

-A Linux, macOS or Windows operating system with [Docker Engine](https://docs.docker.com/engine/install/) installed and working.
+A Linux, macOS or Windows host operating system with [Docker Engine](https://docs.docker.com/engine/install/) installed and working.
+This can be your workstation, or a virtual machine in a cloud platform.

 Validate docker is working by running: